mapbox/mapbox-gl-draw/API.md

 ### `.trash() -> Draw`

 This invokes the current modes trash action.
 For the `simple_select` mode this deletes all active features.
 For the `direct_select` mode this deletes the active vertices.
-For the drawing modes, this cancels the current process.
+For the drawing modes, this deletes the last point until it cancels the current process.

 This is different from `delete` or `deleteAll` in that it follows rules described by the current mode.